redisson/redisson/docs/configuration.md

 Default value: `null`

-Storage memory usage listener which is triggered when storage memory usage percentage (Redis INFO MEMORY field: used_memory_dataset_perc) changed in any redis node.
+Storage memory usage listener which is triggered when storage memory usage percentage (Valkey or Redis INFO MEMORY field: used_memory_dataset_perc) changed in any redis node.

 **storageStatisticsInterval**